DillibabuShanmugam/tt_ro_design/docs/info.md

 ## How to test

-Characterize the RO output and understand the entrophy
+Characterize the RO output and understand the entropy

 ## External hardware